foodfight/foodfight.github.com/source/_posts/2014-10-07-windows-automation-for-angry-neckbeards.markdown

 * [London Hack Day](https://www.getchef.com/blog/event/hack-day-london-uk/) - October 17
 * [All Things Open](https://www.getchef.com/blog/event/all-things-open/) - October 22-23 in Raleigh, North Carolina - Nathen Harvey will present "Introduction to Infrastructure as Code & Automation / Introduction to Chef"
 * [Rakuten Technology Conference](https://www.getchef.com/blog/event/rakuten-technology-conference/) - October 25 in Japan - Michael Ducy will be talking about Changing the Behavior of IT.
+* [T-DOSE](https://www.getchef.com/blog/event/a-gentle-introduction-to-chef-at-t-dose/) - October 25 & 26 in The Netherlands
 * [IC3](https://www.getchef.com/blog/event/ic3-san-francisco-ca/) - October 27-28 in San Francisco - George Miranda and a few other Chefs will be around.
 George will be presenting "Successful Patterns of DevOps – Your To-Do List"
 * [QCon San Francisco](https://www.getchef.com/blog/event/introduction-to-chef-at-qcon-san-fancisco/) - November 3-7 in San Francisco - Franklin Webber will be leading an Intro to Chef tutorial on the 7th.
-* [LISA](https://www.getchef.com/blog/event/lisa14/) - LISA returns to Seattle this year.
+* [LISA](https://www.getchef.com/blog/event/lisa14/) - LISA returns to Seattle (November 9-14) this year.
 Be sure to swing by and check out talks and tutorials from Jennifer Davis, Steven Murawski, Mandi Walls, Nathen Harvey, and more!

 * DevOpsDays
   * [Berlin](http://devopsdays.org/events/2014-berlin/) - October 23 & 24